pooja10390/enhance42-26-12-2020/README.md

-# this is example for hoew to insert imge in to md file
+# this is example for how to insert imge in to md file
 we will try to insert images
 lets see
 git